loganmwiggins/int-convert/README.md

 ### [www.wigginsnet.com/int-convert](https://www.wigginsnet.com/int-convert)

 ### Description
 IntConvert was developed with the goal of creating a simple, intuitive, and well-designed application for converting integers with different bases.
-As a result, with this web app, users are able to easily make accurate conversions between the binary, octal, decimal, and hexadecimal number systems.
+As a result, with this website, users are able to easily make accurate conversions between the binary, octal, decimal, and hexadecimal number systems.
+If you're interested in learning more about the process of making this web application, check out this YouTube video: [IntConvert App Demo](https://youtu.be/-jC8TMtv1Ak)!

 ### How To Use
 IntConvert is extremely intuitive and simple to use.
 Navigate to [www.wigginsnet.com/int-convert](https://www.wigginsnet.com/int-convert) to get started!